How to install a hard drive

 Links to various computer and hardware manufacturers can be found on our support listing.

 Once the jumpers have been verified and the hard is attached and secured to the computer case, connect the cables to the computer hard drive.
 Start first with the IDE/EIDE interface cable (gray flat ribbon cable).
-This cable will have a blue or red line or dotted line on one side of the cable, this indicates Pin 1.
+This cable has a blue or red line or dotted line on one side of the cable, this indicates Pin 1.
 Almost always this side of the cable will point to the side where the power connects.

 If the IDE/EIDE cable is not already connected to the interface card or motherboard, connect that cable now.
 If this is the only hard drive it is recommended that the drive be connected to PRIMARY 0, PRI 0, PRIMARY 1 or PRI 1.

 Once the IDE/EIDE cable has been connected to the computer hard drive, connect the power cable.
-This cable is almost always keyed and will only go in one direction.
+This cable is almost always keyed and only goes in one direction.
 Look at the connection on the drive itself and then the cable to connect this cable in properly.

 Once the hard drive has been installed, place the case back onto the computer and connect the keyboard, monitor, and power to the computer (we recommend that you do not connect all the cables yet, if problems are experienced you may have to disconnect all the cables again).

 Once connected, turn on the computer and as the computer is booting, enter BIOS setup.
 Verify that the hard drive is being seen or that the hard drives are setup as Auto.
 Older computers may require that you enter the hard drive BIOS values, these values are sometimes found on the hard drive itself or with the included documentation.
 In addition, a large listing of these values can be found on Computer Hope.

 Once the hard drive has been setup in CMOS or appears to be detected in CMOS, the hard drive must be setup through the software.
 Using a bootable floppy diskette, boot from the diskette to prepare the setup: